walmartlabs/thorax/docs/form.md

 ### serialize *view.serialize([event], callback [,options])*

-Serializes a form. `callback` will receive the attributes from the form and will only be called if `validateInput` returns nothing or an empty array.
-If an `event` is passed a check will be run to prevent duplicate submission. `options` may contain:
+Serializes a form. `callback` will receive the attributes from the form, followed by a `release` method which must be called before the form can be submitted again. `callback` will only be called if `validateInput` returns nothing or an empty array. `options` may contain:

 - `set` - defaults to true, wether or not to set the attributes if valid on a model if one was set with `setModel`
 - `validate - defaults to true, wether or not to call `validateInput` during serialization